🚨 Scam Guide · 2026

 It's 2 AM and the clubs along the waterfront are closing.

 You step outside into the cold and a car pulls up -- a regular sedan, no taxi markings.
 The driver leans out: 'Taxi?
 Where are you going?'
 After a few drinks, a warm car sounds perfect, so you climb in.
 There's no meter, no ID, no receipt.
 The driver names a price at the end that's three times what a legitimate taxi would charge, and argues aggressively when you question it.
-Reddit's r/oslo warns that these unlicensed cars are especially common on Friday and Saturday nights around Aker Brygge, Groenland, and the Youngstorget bar district.
+Reddit's traveler reports warns that these unlicensed cars are especially common on Friday and Saturday nights around Aker Brygge, Groenland, and the Youngstorget bar district.
 Some passengers have reported being driven to unfamiliar locations and pressured for more money.

 Red Flags